cloud-66-internal/help.cloud66.com/_rails/references/server-ip-addresses.md

 ## Finding your Cloud 66 hostname

-To find your Cloud 66 hostname, start by visiting your application overview page.
+To find your Cloud 66 hostname, start by visiting your Application Overview.
 From there, click into the web server group for the server you would like the hostname for (e.g. _Rails server_).
 Next, click the name of your server.
 This page displays your server _Primary address_ (hostname) as well as the _Secondary address_ (IP address).